microclonedevcoder/js-simple-programs/README.md

-# js-simple-programs
+# JavaScript Simple Programs
-learn javascript language
+I will make a simple program using the JavaScript programming language